How Well Generative Adversarial Networks Learn Distributions: Introduction

-\textit{Our contributions} are: (1) we characterize the minimax optimal rates of the adversarial framework for learning densities for classic nonparametric distribution families, and how to achieve them; (2) we show how the structure of target $\nu$ and that of the class $\F$ affect the minimax rate explicitly, and under what cases fast rates are possible.
+Our contributions are: (1) we derive the optimal minimax rates of the adversarial framework for learning a host of nonparametric distribution families, and how to attain the optimal rates; (2) we show how the regularities of target $\nu$ and of the class $\F_{D}$ affects the minimax rates explicitly, and under what cases fast rates are possible; (3) As a byproduct, we show that GMM and SMM can be derived as a particular case of the adversarial framework, and obtain explicit non-asymptotic rates for GMM.

-\paragraph{\bf Generative Adversarial Networks} In practice, GANs are parametrized by neural networks.
-Built on top of the adversarial framework, we directly analyze the rates for the following parametrized GANs estimator with the generator network $\G$ (parametrized by $\theta$) and discriminator network $\F$ (parametrized by $\omega$)
+\paragraph{\it Generative Adversarial Networks} In practice, GANs are parametrized by deep neural networks.
+Building upon the adversarial framework, we directly analyze the rates for the following parametrized GANs estimator with the generator network $\G$ (parametrized by $\theta$) and discriminator network $\F$ (parametrized by $\omega$)

-Here $m$ and $n$ denote the number of the generator samples and target distribution samples.
-We remark on two key facts about this procedure.
-First, the density estimator is implicit, which is the distribution of the random variable $g_{\widehat{\theta}_{m,n}}(Z)$.
-Theory for the implicit density estimator (such as GANs) is less developed in the literature.
-Second, the evaluation metrics we investigate include Jensen-Shannon divergence $d_{JS}$, Total Variation $d_{TV}$, Wasserstein $d_W$ and Hellinger $d_{H}$ distances, which are mis-specified by the generator $\F$.
+Here $m$ and $n$ denote the number of the simulated generator samples and target distribution samples.
+We emphasize two key facts about this procedure.
+First, the distribution estimator is implicit: the estimator is the probability distribution of a random variable push-forwarded by the transformation map $Z \mapsto g_{\widehat{\theta}_{m,n}}(Z)$ with $g_{\widehat{\theta}_{m,n}}: \mathcal{Z} \rightarrow \mathcal{X}$ and $Z \sim \pi$ (input uniform distribution).
+The theory for the implicit distribution estimator (such as GANs) is missing the current literature.
+Second, the objective evaluation metrics we investigate include Jensen-Shannon divergence $d_{JS}$, Total Variation $d_{TV}$, Wasserstein $d_W$, and Hellinger distances $d_{H}$, which all differ from and are misspecified by the generator $\F$.